aperkins19/NLLAB_OT2_PURE/OD600_OT2/README.md

 * The robot takes 55ul from each culture in a "multi-aspirate" step (figure below) and dispenses them into a clean 15ml Falcon in C1 of the Tube Rack.
 * It then transfers 1675 ul of EFTu from A1 to C1 in multiple steps.

+**Feel free to remove the compiled Inoculum for starting the main culture at this point.**